News

 In 1962, a group of black women engineers at NASA computed the maths that sent astronaut John Glenn into orbit.
 Who do you think got the glory?
 Their story was finally aired in the 2016 movie Hidden Figures.

-Closing the tech gender gap
+Closing the gender gap in tech

-And the Australian Government’s STEM Equity Monitor 2021, a national data report on girls’ and women’s participation in STEM, shows similar improvements for their representation in STEM study and careers:
+And the Australian Government’s STEM Equity Monitor 2025, a national data report on girls’ and women’s participation in STEM, shows similar improvements for their representation in STEM study and careers:

 However, significantly more change is needed to achieve the vision for gender equity in STEM in Australia by 2030.